-You can use Hybrid Backup Recovery (HBR) to back up Apsara File Storage Network Attached Storage (NAS) files from Elastic Compute Service (ECS) instances and restore these files if they are lost or damaged.
+You can use Hybrid Backup Recovery (HBR) to back up Apsara File Storage NAS files from Elastic Compute Service (ECS) instances.
+You can then restore these files if they are lost or damaged.
 This topic describes how to back up NAS files from an ECS instance.

 Preparations are completed.